SingularityF/PixivWallpaper/README.md

 ## Demo

-Find out the best wallpaper from today's Pixiv daily rankings recommended by the application with our [demo](https://singf.space/pixiv/controls/demo) here!
+Find out the best wallpaper from today's Pixiv daily rankings recommended by our application with our [demo](https://singf.space/pixiv/controls/demo) here!

 ## Description